Robert Kraft & Other Suspects Receive No Human Trafficking Charges In Prostitution Sting

-When prosecutors in Florida annouced last month that they had busted several massage parlors on Florida’s Treasure Coast, one that ensared New England Patriots owner Robert Kraft, they described the probe as a “human trafficking investigation.”
+When prosecutors in Florida announced last month they had busted several massage parlors on Florida’s Treasure Coast, one that ensnared New England Patriots owner Robert Kraft, they described the probe as a “human trafficking investigation.”

 Much of the subsequent commentary went on to state that penalties against Kraft by his fellow NFL owners should be severe, due to the human trafficking angle.